kevin-kas/HGT-Motif/README.md

 After finding the feature of motif in different sick and illness.
 The file will output all the information of different nodes and this can be used to show all different heatmap when change the variable.
 It is also divided into two plot including 3 nodes motif and 4 nodes motif.

 7.Line plot
 This file is divided into the one for 3 nodes and the one for 4 nodes.
-It is
+It is will draw the line plot for the each sample patient and the x axis is the time of patient.
+What's more ,You can draw different Graph by change the toGraph function for 3 nodes motif and 4 nodes Motif.